-Charge batteries in temperatures from 5°C to 40°C (41°F to 104°F).
-The device or cradle always performs battery charging in a safe and intelligent manner.
-At higher temperatures (for example: approximately +37°C (+98°F)) the device or cradle may for small periods of time alternately enable and disable battery charging to keep the battery at acceptable temperatures.
-The device and cradle indicates when charging is disabled due to abnormal temperatures via its LED.
+Charge the batteries in temperatures from 0°C to 40°C (32°F to 104°F).
+The device or accessory always performs battery charging in a safe and intelligent manner.

+At higher temperatures, for example, 37°C (98°F)) the device or accessory may for brief periods of time alternately enable and disable battery charging to keep the battery at acceptable temperatures.
+The device or accessory indicates when charging is disabled due to abnormal temperatures via its LED and a notification appears on the display.

-1-Slot Charge Only Cradle
+1-Slot Charge/USB Cradle